marcoacierno/django-schedulermanager/README.md

 ## How to use

+1. Install the library using `pip install django_schedulermanager`
-1. Add `django_schedulermanager.apps.DjangoSchedulerManagerConfig` to your INSTALLED_APPS
+2. Add `django_schedulermanager.apps.DjangoSchedulerManagerConfig` to your INSTALLED_APPS
-2. Write your job code in a module named 'jobs' (Remember to insert the app in the `INSTALLED_APPS` list)
+3. Write your job code in a module named 'jobs' (Remember to insert the app in the `INSTALLED_APPS` list)
-3. Import the `schedulable` annotation: `from django_schedulermanager.decorators import schedulable`
+4. Import the `schedulable` annotation: `from django_schedulermanager.decorators import schedulable`
-4. Mark your function with `schedulable`.
+5. Mark your function with `schedulable`.
 You can pass to the decorator the following parameters:
     - interval: The interval of the function.
 Required.
     - scheduled_time: When the function should start the first time.
 Required.
 It's a function.
     - repeat: Not required, by default None which means 'repeat always'